-Comment: The Foundation continually strives to strengthen relationships with existing partners to foster new partnerships in accordance with the communications plan, and primarily through a monthly newsletter, email, social media and through meetings with various stakeholder organizations.
-The webinar series and the Salmon Hub have also helped generate increased interest in the Foundation and have helped strengthen the partnership base.
+Comment: The Foundation continually strives to strengthen relationships with existing partners and to foster new partnerships in accordance with the communications plan.
+This is done primarily through a monthly newsletter, email, social media and through meetings with various stakeholder organizations.
+The webinar series and the Salmon Hub have also helped generate increased interest in the Foundation as well as strengthening the partnership base.

-Throughout 2021, the Foundation continued participation on the management Committee and the Science Committee of the DFO led Atlantic Salmon Research Joint Venture.
+Throughout 2022, the Foundation continued participation on the management Committee and the Science Committee of the DFO led Atlantic Salmon Research Joint Venture.
 The Foundation supports this initiative and looks forward to promoting the success of this joint venture initiative.